facebookresearch/CompilerGym/INSTALL.md

     git clone https://github.com/facebookresearch/CompilerGym.git
     cd CompilerGym

-There are two primary git branches: `stable` tracks the latest release;
-`development` is for bleeding edge features that may not yet be mature.
-Checkout your preferred branch and install the python development dependencies using:

-    git checkout stable
+If you plan to contribute to CompilerGym, install the development environment requirements using:

-    make init
+    make dev-init

-The `make init` target only needs to be run on initial setup and after pulling remote changes to the CompilerGym repository.

-## Building from source with Bazel
+### Building from source with Bazel

-It is recomended to build with Bazel.

-Run the test suite to confirm that everything is working:

-    make test

 To build and install the `compiler_gym` python package, run:

     make install

+Once this has completed, run the test suite on the installed package using:

+    make test

+This may take a while.
+There are a number of options to `make test`, see `make help` for more information.

+Each time you modify the sources it is necessary to rerun `make install` before `make test`.

 **NOTE:** To use the `compiler_gym` package that is installed by `make install` you must leave the root directory of this repository.
-Attempting to import `compiler_gym` while in the root of this repository will cause import errors.
+Attempting to import `compiler_gym` while in the root of this repository will cause an import error.

 When you are finished, you can deactivate and delete the conda environment using: